 The highlight of LA Fashion Week was at Maker City LA.
-Los Angeles Fashion Council [the organization based in this creative and collaborative setting] Fashion Week [LAFCFW] F/W 2015, produced the best industry right fashion show featuring those designers on the radar.
+Los Angeles Fashion Council Fashion Week [LAFCFW] F/W 2015, produced the best industry right fashion show featuring those designers on the radar.

 If you are a retailer, part of the fashion media, or an invited guest looking for the next up and coming designer or just the experience of a well produced fashion show, this was the show to take note of.
 Thanks to the production skills and creativity of Kelsi Smith, Founder/Director, this event was a hit.

 Most of the collections were well focused, tight, and had a story to tell.
-Of this 2 day event, these designers gave us something new; vintage inspired; urban contemporary; high street style; drama; and a bit of consciousness.
-These particular designers met the EDGE test of artistry, being culturally relevant, and wearable.
+Of this two-day event, these designers gave us something new; vintage inspired; urban contemporary; high street style; drama; and a bit of consciousness.
+They met the EDGE test of artistry, culturally relevance, and wearable.
 Congratulations to all the designers of the show and keep pushing the boundaries!

-Mila Hermanovski’s line, Frequency, related to the fast-paced lifestyle we have in big cities, and also to the ath-leisure trend we’re currently seeing.
+Mila Hermanovski’s Frequency collection related to the fast-paced lifestyle we have in big cities, and also to the athleisure trend we’re currently seeing.
 This came through in the fabrics used, like the spacer mesh and quilted paneling in the leggings.
 Silhouettes were very signature for Mila’s style, featuring mostly black colors with fabric and texture variations.
-This constant in combining the mixed texture throughout the line is the statement.
-A very wearable sale-able high street urban look.
+Combining mixed textures throughout the line was the statement.
+A very wearable, sale-able, high-street urban look.

 Vilorija by Jelena Vujanovic presented her “Pret a Voyage” show, her first ready to wear collection.
 She wanted to design pieces that were wearable and practical, and that women could wear to look chic and gorgeous on any occasion, day or night.
 Each print and each embroidery is produced by Vilorija and each one has it’s own story and inspiration.